-Family run swimming lessons for all ages and abilities in Hatch End
+Family run swimming lessons with experienced teachers for all ages and abilities in Hatch End

 Our family has taught swimming at Hatch End Swimming Pool for over forty years